Long Term Disability Claims Attorneys for Schizophrenia

 Any mental illness makes normal tasks exponentially more difficult.
 One of the most severe examples is schizophrenia, a serious condition that affects your feelings, thoughts and behavior.
 It often causes debilitating symptoms that make daily life nearly impossible.

-If you have schizophrenia and can’t perform your job anymore, Abell and Capitan Law might be able to assist you with a claim for long-term disability benefits.
+If you have schizophrenia and can’t perform your job anymore, Capitan Law might be able to assist you with a claim for long-term disability benefits.

 You should not have to suffer financially because of your diagnosis.
 If your employer provides long-term disability insurance, you can file a claim and collect payments that replace a portion of your lost wages.